aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/add-retrieve-copy-and-read-visio-shape-data/_index.md

 1. Connect the star and hexagon shapes to the rectangle.
 1. Save the diagram.
 #### **Adding and Connecting Shapes Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Technical-Articles-AddConnectShapes-AddConnectShapes.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Technical-Articles-AddConnectShapes-AddConnectShapes.cs" >}}
 ## **Use Connection indexes to connect shapes**
 Aspose.Diagram for .NET API already allows developers to add new connecting points on the shape, and developers can now connect shapes using connection indexes.
 ### **Use Connection indexes to connect shapes**